Genuine Multipartite Nonlocality sharing under sequential measurement: Sharing of genuine multipartite nonlocality by multiple Alices

+Under the sequential measurement framework, the correlations between Alice$^{2}$ and the remaining parties are expressed as:

+Within this setting, both Alice$^{1}$ and Alice$^{2}$ are capable of simultaneously exhibiting five-qubit nonlocality provided that $\lambda_1 > \frac{1}{\sqrt{2}}$.
+However, it is found that Alice$^{1}$, Alice$^{2}$, and Alice$^{3}$ cannot simultaneously demonstrate five-qubit nonlocality with the remaining parties.\\ \textbf{Nonlocality sharing for six-qubit system:} We have found that, for six-qubit system, consisting of multiple Alices and the parties \( B_2, B_3, \ldots, B_n \), the correlations among Alice$ ^{1} $ and the remaining parties are given by:

+The correlations between Alice$ ^{2} $ and the other parties in a sequential measurement scenario are provided by:

-\textbf{Corollary 1:} For a general \( n \)-qubit GHZ state, at most two Alice observers can exhibit nonlocality simultaneously while the remaining parties possess only single copies of the shared state under a unilateral sequential sharing scenario. \\\\ This corollary follows from the systematic analysis observed in higher qubit systems.
-Specifically, we have found that for five-qubit and six-qubit systems, the derived expressions for the nonlocality parameters \( S_4^1 \), \( S_4^2 \), and \( S_4^3 \) remain valid under appropriate measurement settings.
-This consistency across different system sizes strongly suggests that the limitation on simultaneous nonlocality sharing extends to a general \( n \)-qubit GHZ state.
-Hence, we conclude that, in an \( n \)-qubit system, no more than two Alice observers can share nonlocality simultaneously in a sequential measurement scenario, provided that the other parties have access to only single copies of the shared quantum state. \\ In this figure, multiple copies of different observers are showing nonlocality with rest of the parties.
+We find that, Alice$ ^{1} $ and Alice$ ^{2} $ can exhibit six-qubit nonlocality simultaneously for $ \lambda_1 >\frac{1}{\sqrt{2}} $.
+In contrast, Alice$ ^{1} $, Alice$ ^{2} $ and Alice$ ^{3} $ fails to exhibit six-qubit nonlocality simultaneously with the remaining parties. \\ This consistency across different system sizes strongly suggests that the limitation on simultaneous nonlocality sharing extends to a general \( n \)-qubit GHZ state.
+Hence, we conclude that, in an \( n \)-qubit system, no more than two Alice observers can share nonlocality simultaneously in a sequential measurement scenario, provided that the other parties have access to only single copies of the shared quantum state.\\ \textbf{Proposition 1:} For an $n$-qubit GHZ state subjected to $r$ sequential measurements on a single party (say Alice), characterized by sharpness parameters $\{\lambda_1,\lambda_2,\dots,\lambda_r\}$, the maximal value of the $n$-partite Seevinck--Svetlichny expression \cite{52} obtained by the $r$-th observer is given by

+For a general \( n \)-qubit GHZ state, at most two Alice observers can exhibit nonlocality simultaneously while the remaining parties possess only single copies of the shared state under a unilateral sequential sharing scenario( see Appendix~\ref{app:proof1} for details).\\\\ \\ From Table~\ref{tab:Sn_over_bound}, it is evident that violation persists only up to $r=2$, beyond which the quantity $\frac{S_n^{r}}{2^{\,n-1}}$ falls below unity, indicating the absence of sequential nonlocality sharing. \\\\ \textbf{Nonlocality sharing for mixed state:} We consider the following $n$-qubit mixed state: